tht/autodoist/README.md

 Automatic next action labels
 =====================

-The program looks for pre-defined tags in every list and parentless task in your Todoist account to automatically add and remove `@next_action` labels.
-The result will be a clear, current and comprehensive list of next actions without the need for further thought.
+The program looks for pre-defined tags in the name of every project and parentless tasks in your Todoist account to automatically add and remove `@next_action` labels.

 Projects and parentless tasks can be tagged independently from each other to create the required functionality.
+If this tag is not defined, it will not activate this functionality.
+The result will be a clear, current and comprehensive list of next actions without the need for further thought.

-Todoist Premium is required to function properly.
 Make sure the label exists in your Todoist before running the program.
+Todoist Premium is required in order to use labels and to make this functionality possible.

 Sequential list processing
 --------------------------